UoP-1A/StudentScheduler/docs/source/index.rst

 User List
 ---------

 The user list page allows users to discover and connect with others who are not yet friends and have no pending requests.
-Maintenance involves optimizing queries for performance and ensuring privacy by excluding inappropriate users.
+Maintenance involves optimsing queries for performance and ensuring privacy by excluding inappropriate users.

 .. image:: user_image.jpg
    :width: 200